ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 The API response contains the instance identity access token.
 Use this token to access the metadata service.

-You can also generate an IAM token from this token and use the RIAS API to call IAM-enabled services.
+You can also generate an IAM token from this token and use the API to call IAM-enabled services.
 For more information, see [Generate an IAM token from an instance identity access token](/docs/vpc?topic=vpc-imd-configure-service&interface=api#imd-token-exchange).

 ### Acquiring an instance identity access token
 {: #imd-json-token}